EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 But do not stop at the headline rate.
 Ask about the reversion rate after the fixed period.
 Ask about the bank's ownership interest in the property and how that affects your ability to sell.
 Ask about dispute resolution.
 Read the offer letter, not just the brochure.

 The structural differences between Islamic and conventional matter for your contract and your rights.
-The monthly payments, in practice, will be almost identical at the same rate.
-So pick the lowest rate, understand the contract, and close the deal.
+The monthly payments, in practice, will be almost identical at the same rate, and the cheapest products of each type are barely apart.
+So weigh the rate against the contract structure, understand what you are signing, and close the deal.

 Ready to find your rate?